-For a small garden, you should be looking at an electric, cylinder mower, or even a hover mower.
+For a small garden, you should be looking at electric, cylinder mower, or even a hover mower.
 These types of mowers are relatively inexpensive and are perfect for those smaller grass spaces.
 The cheapest mower you would be able to pick up will cost you from £30.00 upwards.

 Perhaps an electric, or petrol powered rotary mower, would be ideal as an all-purpose generic cutting option.
 The price of this kind of mower will be a little more and the price range starts from £100.00 upwards.

 Larger sized lawn

 You will want a mower that can cut vast areas with relative ease.
 A cordless, petrol or battery-powered mower will most certainly do the job.
 These mowers are easy to use and will build their own momentum once you move forward.
 Many have self – propelling mechanisms on them which makes moving them less work.
 The price of these varies greatly depending on how professional a mower you purchase, from a couple of hundred up in to the thousands.